Core Council Application Platform

 Wellington City Council has started a major IT project that will better serve the Council and its customers.

 The Council currently has too many IT systems - more than 120 - supporting its business.
-A lot of our systems are duplicated across business units and do not easily work with each other.
-The result is an IT environment that is complex and costly to maintain, and restricts our ability to deliver great customer service.
+Many of our systems are duplicated across business units and do not easily work with each other.
+The result is an IT environment that is complex and costly to maintain, and limits our ability to deliver great customer service.

-TechnologyOne has been selected as the preferred supplier (subject to contract negotiations which are acceptable to the Council) for the new IT solution.
+TechnologyOne has been selected as the supplier for the new IT solution.

 Project aims and objectives